AyakuraYuki/granges/README.md

 # granges

-granges is a mathematical interval operation tool, translated from Guava's Range
+granges is a mathematical interval operation tool, translated from Guava's Range.